blockchainofthings/Catenis-API-Docs/source/includes/notifications.md

 ## Notification messages

-The Catenis Enterprise notifications are conveyed by means of notification messages the contents of which vary according to the notification event, as follows:
+The Catenis notifications are conveyed by means of notification messages the contents of which vary according to the notification event, as follows:

 ### New message received (new-msg-received)